Join or Renew Your Membership Now!

 Treasurer – Yan Bing Zhang

-Yan Bing Zhang is an Associate Professor and Director of the Undergraduate Program in the Department of Communication Studies at the University of Kansas.
+Yan Bing Zhang is a Professor in the Department of Communication Studies at the University of Kansas.
+She served as the Director of the Undergraduate Program 2006 to 2017.
 Yan Bing studies communication, conflict management, and intergroup/intercultural relations with a particular focus on age, ethnic, and cultural groups.
 She is interested in the ways in which cognitive schemas, societal norms and values, and media representations of groups relate to communication processes.
 She also studies the influence that intergroup/intercultural contact has on interpersonal outcomes and reduction of intergroup prejudice and biases.
 Her publications have gained places in some top domestic and international communication and interdisciplinary journals including Journal of Communication, Communication Monographs, Journal of Broadcasting and Electronic Media, Media and Society, Journal of Cross-Cultural Gerontology, International Journal of Intercultural Relations, Journal of International and Intercultural Communication, Journal of Intercultural Communication Research, International Journal of Language and Social Psychology, Journal of Family Communication, Journal of Asian Pacific Communication, Asian Journal of Communication, and China Media Research.
 Yan Bing has not missed a single ICLASP conference since 2000 (Cardiff, England).
 She has presented many papers at the ICLASP conferences, most of which are published afterwards.
 She looks forward to serving as ICLASP Treasurer.

 Secretary – Alina Schartner